-Doctoral students are required to complete 95 points of academic credit during three to four years of residence at Teachers College.
+Doctoral students are required to complete 95 points of academic credit during at least four years of residence at Teachers College.

 Financial aid––a “Doctoral Fellowship”––is typically provided through college scholarship funds.
 Whereas in recent years, the college has fully funded (tuition + $25,000 stipend) incoming doctoral students (“Doc Fellows”) for three years, beginning with those students admitted in academic year 2020, financial aid packages will continue through students’ fourth year.
 Because students should have completed all academic coursework by the end of their third year, financial aid for students’ fourth year is in the form of a $25,000 stipend.
 As part of the award, Doctoral Fellowship recipients may be expected to serve as a graduate teaching and/or research assistant.